meshplay/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 ##### Scoop

 GoReleaser facilitates the creation of a Scoop app for meshplayctl.
-The [scoop-bucket](https://github.com/layer5io/scoop-bucket) repository is the location of Layer5’s Scoop bucket.
+The [scoop-bucket](https://github.com/khulnasoft/scoop-bucket) repository is the location of KhulnaSoft’s Scoop bucket.

 ## Helm Charts Lint Check, Build, and Release